tektechnologies/Instructor-Prep/301/week_2/class-06/README.md

 # Good Day Happy Monday WEEK 2
-**How was your WEEKEnd**
----

-## This will be a cool week jammed packed full of new concepts and terminology.
+## This will be a cool week jammed packed full of new concepts and terminology

 - Node, NPM, Deployments, Routes, WRRC, ReST
 - Gleaning requirements only from Trello
     - Feeding the front end with their server data

-# First Hour

-## Lecture Outline
-### Warm-Up
-### Code Review
-### The WRRC
-### Node.js, NPM, Servers
-### Shred Talk

 # 3 Main things

 1. How do I start a server.
 2. How do I create a route.
 3. How do I make it give data when someone tries talking to it.
 A. by the End of the Day we will have some data rendering to our pages and one list of weather information.
 Tomorrow we will look at something called an api key, so that we can render an image from our calls to the api.

 ### Warm-Up

 ### html

 ```html

 <!-- our default order is 0 like an array.
 Start and replacing it with the end and vice versa, end to start by default because of reverse order they  100 115 120 130, order one moves to end means it does not stand for the first, -->